ncagle/DNS-over-HTTPS/HSTS.md

 We introduce an in-memory cache for HSTS hosts, so that subsequent HTTP-only requests to a host name present in the cache will get internally "redirected" to the HTTPS version.

-This will be done unconditionally if the host is present in the cache.
-If someone insists, we could introduce an option to explicitly opt out.
+There needs to be an option to opt out when working with wrongly configured systems.

 ## On-disk cache